dovecot/documentation/source/configuration_manual/authentication/bsdauth.rst

 ..
 Note::

    BSDAuth is deprecated and it is NOT supported by :ref:`ox_dovecot_pro`.
-   It will be maintained on a best-effort basis for :ref:`Dovecot Community Edition
+   It will be maintained on a best-effort basis for `Dovecot Community Edition
-   <dovecot_community_repositories>`, based on community patches.
+   <https://repo.dovecot.org>`_, based on community patches.

    Users are strongly advised to use :ref:`authentication-pam` instead.